CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/07-Monitoring-using-Log-Analytics.md

 # Exercise 5: Monitoring using Azure Monitor (Log Analytics)

-Windows Virtual Desktop uses Azure Monitor for monitoring and alerts like many other Azure services.
+Azure Virtual Desktop uses Azure Monitor for monitoring and alerts like many other Azure services.
 This lets admins identify issues through a single interface.
 The service creates activity logs for both user and administrative actions.

 ## **Task 1 : Run queries in Log Analytics Workspace**